HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 Step 5: Log in to the management platform as a general user, select the newly-added cluster

-Step 6: Go to the \"Configuration\"-\> \"Parameter Configuration\" page and modify the related configuration parameters as shown in red below: select HA as cluster mode and select master center as IDC ID (here is the preparation for [scenario two](#scenario-two-make-the-original-master-center-as-the-standby-idc)).
+Step 6: Go to the [Configuration](#Configuration)-> "Parameter Configuration" page and modify the related configuration parameters as shown in red below: select HA as cluster mode and select master center as IDC ID (here is the preparation for [scenario two](#scenario-two-make-the-original-master-center-as-the-standby-idc)).
 The ConfigDB connection information should be filled and saved according to the actual current ConfigDB information;

 ![](assets/cross-idc-disaster-recovery/image102.png)